THE NATURAL HISTORY ROOM

 additional bodies found after Mr. Rawlins filed his report ot a total

-of 423; therefore, 485 was the final verified number.
-I say final
+of 423; therefore, 485 was the final officially verified number - April

 This high number of victims of a